 - 2011/2012 Mid-year Economic and Fiscal Outlook: In November 2011, Mr Swan announced that the concessional caps would not be indexed until July 2014, further restricting the opportunity for Australians to contribute to super.

 - 2012 Federal Budget: Effective from July 2012, Mr Swan removed the over-50s concessional cap until at least July 2014.

 - 2012/2013 Mid-year Economic and Fiscal Outlook: In April 2013, the ALP federal government announced a concessional cap for over-60s of $35,000, to take effect from July 2013, and which was expanded to over-50s from July 2014.

 - No indexation of the over-50s concessional cap.
 The over-50s concessional cap is not indexed which meant that under the current rules, there would have been a single concessional cap of $35,000 (most likely from the 2017/2018 year).

-- 2016 federal Budget/2016 Federal Election.
-The re-elected Coalition (Liberals and Nationals) government has now abolished the over-50s concessional cap, and cut the general concessional cap to $25,000, from 1 July 2017.
+- 2016 Federal Budget/2016 Federal Election.
+The re-elected Coalition (Liberals and Nationals) government has now abolished the over-50s concessional cap, and cut the general concessional cap to $25,000, since 1 July 2017.